 “At first I didn’t realize the impact that the infant reflexes have on a child’s development and that you can get improvements in so many areas of their life by doing the specific exercises.
 It’s a holistic approach, which is what parents and carers need.” – Mum

-This boy, aged 10 years, has a diagnosis of ASD and CPLD.
-His key issues at the start of the program were:
+This boy, aged 10 years, has a diagnosis of ASD and CPLD (Complex and profound learning difficulty).

 His mother wrote about the changes for us………

 - He is now motivated to learn.
 This makes a big difference.

 - At school and at home he wants to read a book, pointing to words, using flashcards to make sentences and has started reading the Oxford Reading Tree books.